 The land where Monte Ne was to be developed had a history of its own before becoming a health resort.
 A grist mill, distillery, post office, and vineyard were successfully operated from the 1830s through the early 1900s.
 In 1900, J.G.
 Bailey sold 325 acres of land and a cabin to William Harvey.

 Harvey moved into the small cabin on his newly purchased land while his family remained in Chicago.
-Tom, Harvey’s son, eventually joined him in Monte Ne, and the two began to prepare the house for the rest of the family to join them in Arkansas.
+Tom, Harvey’s son, eventually joined him in Monte Ne, and the two began to prepare the house for the rest of the family to move to Arkansas.

 The disaster struck only a few months after the family reconnected when the cabin burned on the fire.
 Everything the family owned was lost to the fire.
 Anna, Harvey’s wife, returned to Chicago after the fire, but Harvey remained on his newly purchased land to continue with his plan.